mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

-We'll retry 2 times to call the `findJLAActors` function.
-So, we expect the first attempt to print the first 2 actors, and the second attempt to print all the list.
-In fact, the output of the program is what we expect:
+We'll retry two times to call the `findJLAActors` function.
+So, we expect the first attempt to print the first two actors and the second to print the entire list.
+The output of the program is what we expect:

 ```
 Actor(id=Id(id=1), firstName=FirstName(firstName=Henry), lastName=LastName(lastName=Cavill))